linnarsson-lab/punchcards/README.md

 timepoints: all

-todo_analysis:
+todo_analyses:
 - type: PlotGraphProcess
   kwargs: {}

 comments: |
   PLEASE insert a extra information.
   This can be multiline

 ```

-### Parent Analysis entry
+### Parent Analyses entry

-The parent analysis entry describes the `luigi.WrapperTask` that generates the input files for the current StudyProcess analysis. *StudyProcess* will make use of the .loom output files and the .aa.tab autoannotation files to filter cells.
+The parent analysis entry describes a list of `luigi.WrapperTask` that generates the inputs files for the current StudyProcess analysis. *StudyProcess* will make use of the .loom output files and the .aa.tab autoannotation files to filter cells.
 Filtering is specified in the exclude/include/timepoints entries.

 `type` is the parent analysis name as defined in cytograph.
 This is required to be a `luigi.WrapperTask` and its use needs to be enabled in cytograph.